mirajsankdecha/Certificate-generator-react/README.md

 ## Acknowledgements

-I would like to express my gratitude to Dr.Prakash Gujarati for his guidance and support throughout my internship period.
+I would like to express my gratitude to Dr. Prakash Gujarati for his guidance and support throughout my internship period.
 His expertise and mentorship have been instrumental in my learning and growth as a React developer.